- Six NYC branch libraries win an award and receive $20,000 each

 - The library you nominate does not have to be located in the borough where you live.
 For example, some people most frequently use the library near their workplace or school.

-- Online nominations are strongly encouraged, but you may request a paper nomination form at your local library or by calling the Revson Foundation at 212-935-3340 ext.
-0
+- Online nominations are strongly encouraged, but you may request a paper nomination form at your local library.

-- Nominations will be accepted in English, Spanish, Chinese, Korean, Russian, Haitian Creole, Bengali, Polish, Arabic, and Urdu.
+- Nominations are accepted in English, Spanish, Chinese, Korean, Russian, Haitian Creole, Bengali, Polish, Arabic, and Urdu.